 Market organization

-Tied into the customs union with the European Union since 1996, Turkey fulfilled its obligation to adopt the European Union’s antitrust legislation.
-The Law on the Protection of Competition and the amendments made in June 2020 are in line with the EU requirements.
+Tied into the customs union with the European Union since 1996, Türkiye fulfilled its obligation to adopt the European Union’s antitrust legislation.
+The Law on the Protection of Competition and the amendments made in June 2020 are in line with EU requirements.
 The Turkish Competition Authority (TCA) is tasked with monitoring the market and implementing antitrust rules where necessary.
-The TCA operates effectively with regard to privatizations, mergers and acquisitions, and has ensured that market positions are not abused.
-Although the TCA remains a largely independent institution, the direct appointment of its president and members by the president of the republic without the involvement of relevant public institutions impairs its independence.
-The executive also controls and appoints the members of other key institutions, including the Economic Policies Council, which is responsible for implementing the law, and the Directorate-General of Economic Programs and Research, which is tasked with coordinating state aid.
-Here, the European Commission’s 2020 Progress Report criticized the increase in state aid and its lack of transparency.
+The TCA, despite its affiliation with the Ministry of Interior, has some administrative and budgetary autonomy and operates effectively with regard to privatizations, mergers and acquisitions.
+It has ensured that market positions are not abused.
+Although the TCA remains a largely independent institution, the direct appointment of its president and members by the president impairs its independence.

 Competition policy

-Turkey has 22 free trade agreements (FTAs) in force, while FTAs signed with Lebanon, Sudan and Qatar are in the process of being ratified.
-Turkey has been a member of the World Trade Organization since 1995.
-Its simple average MFN applied tariff was 10% in 2019.
-Turkey is also a member of the Economic Cooperation Organization, the United Nations Conference on Trade and Development, the Organization of the Black Sea Economic Cooperation, the World Customs Organization, and the International Chamber of Commerce and founding member of the Developing-8 Organization for Economic Cooperation.
+Türkiye has been a member of the World Trade Organization since 1995.
+Its simple average MFN applied tariff was 10.7% in 2021.
+Türkiye is also a member of the Economic Cooperation Organization, the United Nations Conference on Trade and Development, the Organization of the Black Sea Economic Cooperation, the World Customs Organization, and the International Chamber of Commerce.
+It is a founding member of the Developing-8 Organization for Economic Cooperation.

 Liberalization of foreign trade

-Turkey’s banking system is organized according to European standards, with functional supervision, minimum capital requirements and good market discipline.
-Under the presidential system, however, the central bank and many regulatory authorities are directly linked to the presidency, which undermines their independence.
-The president has the power to directly appoint the president and members of the Banking Regulation and Supervision Agency (BRSA), and of the Saving Deposit Insurance Fund (Tasarruf Mevduatı Sigorta Fonu, TMSF).
+Türkiye’s banking system is organized according to European standards, with functional supervision, minimum capital requirements and good market discipline.
+However, the presidential system has centralized fiscal policies.
+The central bank and many regulatory authorities have come under the direct control of the presidency, leading to the politicization of these institutions, which severely undermines their independence.
+The state president has the power to directly appoint the president and members of the Banking Regulation and Supervision Agency (BRSA), as well as of the Saving Deposit Insurance Fund (Tasarruf Mevduati Sigorta Fonu, TMSF).

 Banking system